 This project aims to provide full hardware emulation (along with extensions) of the Sharp MZ Series Computers.

 The initial version is based on the Terasic DE10 Nano board and hosted under the MiSTer_Devel project using the HPS processor for UI operations.
-Work is currently under way to embed the ZPU Evo into the design to act as the UI processor such that the emulation can be hosted on different hardware as needed.

 The following emulations have been written:

 The current version of the emulator provides: